Cyber Warfare & Cyber Terrorism

 Cyber Attack Visualizations

 In addition to keeping up with contemporary cyber events, students are expected to read a number of published books, journal articles, and reports for the course.
 The amount of reading assigned at a graduate level is more than undergraduate studies.
 Successful students have been able to achieve near 100% comprehension without reading every printed word on the page.
 Truly engaged, careful, thoughtful reading usually involves some form of notes, bookmarks, or highlighting.
 During the class, students will be expected to provide intelligent answers to questions posed and insightful commentary based on the assigned readings.
 Having a good resource of notes or bookmarks will assist you in providing this commentary for class discussion.

-This course is designed to be affordable ($80) and paperless and all readings are available in an electronic format which is preferred due to the powerful search, highlighting, and annotation capabilities.
-However, students may purchase and consume readings in any unabridged format (digital, hardcover, paperback, audiobook).
+This course is designed to be affordable ($48), online, and paperless.
+All readings are available in an electronic format which is preferred due to the powerful search, highlighting, and annotation capabilities.
+However, students may purchase and consume readings in any preferred format (digital, hardcover, paperback, audiobook).

 Your final grade in this course will be highly dependent on your ability to keep up with the required readings, comprehend the material presented, coherently articulate your analysis of cyber security topics in written assignments, and participate in discussions both in the classroom and online.
 You will not be graded on your ability to "hack" or program computers.
 In fact, many of the most successful students in previous semesters have had very little computer knowledge prior to this course.

 |Extra Credit / Make-Up Assignments

 Your active participation is critically important to this course; this cannot be stressed enough.
 If you fall behind on readings, you will not be equipped to participate in class which will adversely affect your grade.
 Students with excellent written submissions that hardly speak up in class or online will likely fail this course.
 While there is no minimum number of weekly interactions required, successful students typically interact a half-dozen times between in-class and online discussions.